i-look-like-tintin/TCExplorer/README.md

 Any issues with this, hit me up.
 -Mackenzie

+PS.
+Also, for the love of god, I need to update the directory structure.
+I am refusing to deal with another single-directory mess of a project again lmao.
+I have learned my lessons.
+PPS.
+No, no I haven't.

 ## Overview
 This prototype provides an interactive web-based platform to visualize tropical cyclone tracks across different climate scenarios based on the dp4PDF dataset.
 The application allows users to compare cyclone activity under current conditions, +2K warming, and +4K warming scenarios.